tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/服务端 API/第三方回调/第三方回调简介_intl_en.md

 Currently, the IM console allows you to configure callbacks, including configuring the callback URL and the types of enabled callbacks.
 For details on the configuration method, see the [Configuration of Third-Party Callbacks](https://intl.cloud.tencent.com/document/product/1047/34520).

-> The IM console allows you to configure only HTTP and HTTPS callbacks.
+> !The IM console allows you to configure only HTTP and HTTPS callbacks.
 If you need to enable the HTTPS mutual authentication callback, which has the highest security level, complete the following steps:
 > 1. In the IM console, configure the callback URL (which must be an HTTPS domain name) and enable the callback.
 >2.
 Click **Download HTTPS Mutual Authentication Certificate** on the right to get the certificate, and configure HTTPS mutual authentication by following two guides below:
 >   1. [Configuring HTTPS Mutual Authentication on an Apache Server](https://intl.cloud.tencent.com/document/product/1047/34379)